 All that said, if you really want to try flushing out your drainage system by yourself, there are some tools and techniques that work better than general drain cleaner.

 Natural solutions are easier and safer to use than store-bought chemical ones.
-Boiling water with some vinegar and baking soda creates a homemade version of store-bought cleaners and can help to flush recent substances, like the oil from the dinner pan.
+Boiling water with some vinegar and baking soda creates a homemade version of store-bought cleaners and can help flush recent substances, like the oil from the dinner pan.

 Another option involves investing in plastic drain cleaners, cleaning tools that you can snake down your drain and use to catch hair and debris before they cause blockages.
 These are less harsh than chemical solutions and can take the edge off the problem of maintaining a clean drain.